Learning By Collaborative Teaching: An Engaging Multi-Party CoWriter Activity

-Since a lot of research has focused on social interactions, the objective here was to determine whether a task-oriented engagement strategy could be as, if not more, effective than a strategy focused on social interactions and participant introspection.
+Since a lot of research has focused on social interactions, the objective here was to determine whether a task-oriented engagement strategy could be as effective, if not more effective, than a strategy focused on social interactions and participant introspection.
 As a result, two engagement strategies have been implemented.
-They differ in content but use the same multi-modal design to increase participants meta-cognitive thinking, one being on the task and performance, and one on the participants enjoyment and emotions.
+They differ in content but use the same multimodal design to increase participants' meta-cognitive thinking, one being on the task and performance, and one on the participants' enjoyment and emotions.
 The two strategies were compared to a baseline by surveying and assessing engagement at the individual and collective level, across behavioural, emotional, and cognitive dimensions, in a subject-to-subject experiment with 12 groups of children.

-Experiments have shown that the collaborative task caused children to adapt their writing style to the group, even if the solution adopted was not always correct.
-In addition, there was no significant difference between the strategies in terms of behaviour on the task (behavioural engagement), satisfaction (emotional engagement), or performance (cognitive engagement), with group dynamics having a stronger impact on the outcome.
+Experiments have shown that the collaborative task caused children to adapt their writing style to the group's, even if the solution adopted was not always correct.
+In addition, there were no significant differences between the strategies in terms of behaviour (behavioural engagement), satisfaction (emotional engagement), or performance (cognitive engagement), with group dynamics having a stronger impact on the outcome.
 Therefore, task engagement and social engagement strategies can be seen as effective in the context of collaboration.